kbalow/foundryvtt/README.md

 # foundryvtt
-Provision a Foundry VTT server up in AWS
+Provision a Foundry VTT server in AWS